paroi-tech/direct-vuex/README.md

 ## About Direct-vuex and Circular Dependencies

-When the helper `moduleActionContext` is used, linters may warn about an issue: _"Variable used before it's assigned"_.
+When the helper `moduleActionContext` and `moduleGetterContext` are used, linters may warn about an issue: _"Variable used before it's assigned"_.
 I couldn't avoid circular dependencies.
-Module action contexts need to be inferred at the store level, because they contain `rootState` etc.
+Action contexts and getter contexts need to be inferred at the store level, because they contain `rootState` etc.

 Here is an example of a Vuex module implementation: